Gomez booed by section of England fans after Sterling bust-up | Goal.com

 Gomez booed by section of England fans after Sterling bust-up

-Liverpool defender Joe Gomez was booed by some sections of the Wembley crowd as he was introduced as a second-half substitute for England against Montenegro.
+Liverpool defender Joe Gomez was booed by some sections of the Wembley crowd as he was introduced as a second-half substitute for England during their 7-0 win over Montenegro.

 Raheem Sterling was watching from the stands after he was dropped for instigating an altercation with Gomez at St George’s Park earlier in the week.
 The pair had previously argued when Liverpool beat Manchester City 3-1 in the Premier League on Sunday, though Sterling did clap as Gomez jogged on.